29 September 2008

 HAPPY PEOPLE

 If individuals (or the whole office, god forbid) is caustic, or apathetic, or inflexible, or defensive, bad work will come out of it.
 The work will reflect the ethos of the place where it's made.
-Smile, motherfuckers.
-And mean it.
+Smiling all the time is pathological, so let's not be total weirdos here.
+But remember why you like working here before you step in the door.
+Shit's not on?
+That's cool, let's talk about it.
+But keep a sense of optimism & benevolence with you throughout the day.

 OPEN SPACE

 The free exchange of ideas is reinforced by wide open spaces where you can let unexpected influences leak in, make a suggestion to a colleague, or bounce an idea off someone without having to walk down a corridor or clutter their in-box.
-It's a messier and less precious way of working, and it's kind of amazing.
+It's a messier and less precious way of working, and it's amazing.
+Also natural light.
+Natural light is really just so very sweet.

 ACCOUNTABILITY

 This isn't school, and this isn't a place for me to work on my fantasy portfolio & get paid at the same time.
 If the work is beautiful but no one understands the message, then it's a failure.
 If the work gets negative attention, that's also a failure.
-Does it follow the WK12 test of interesting/relevant/true?
-Yes?
-Good.
+Our work must do its job -- to help companies get their brand message out there (without being gross).
+If our work isn't doing it's job, fire our work (KILL IT).

 THE RIGHT SIZE